Eflame-01/CS-401/Stable Matching Algorithm/StableMatching README.md

 This file is my crack at trying the Stable Matching algorithm in an Object Oriented way.
+As a result, this may not even count as O(n^2), but it was something that I made to help me better understand how Stable Matching works, and how it can be used.

 Main:
     In the main method, 4 people are created: 2 men and 2 woman.